 What can you do?

 1 – Take the dive and go mobile-first.
-It’s a big decision to totally revamp a retailer’s entire web experience to go to RWD; it’s even bigger to do RWD with mobile-first methodology.
+It’s a big decision to totally revamp a retailer’s entire web experience to go to RWD; it’s even bigger to do RWD with a mobile-first methodology.
 But it’s simply the best way to make sure that your application is prepared for mobile audiences.
 There may be high short-term costs, but with mobile browsing set to eclipse desktop for retailers in 2015, it will pay off.

 1.5 – If you can’t go RWD and instead have a mobile “m.dot” site, do not let redirects drag you down.
-A recent analysis shows that redirects impose a 2-3 second “tax” on performance on average; many sites force the user to wait through 3 or more redirects before send him or her on the way to the mobile site.
+A recent analysis shows that redirects impose a 2-3 second “tax” on performance on average; many sites force the user to wait through 3 or more redirects before sending him or her on the way to the mobile site.

 2 – Use the best mobile optimization techniques and tools available.
 The mobile web is a horse of a different color when it comes to optimizing delivery and presentation.
 Old tactics, like using a major content delivery network for edge caching, are a desktop solution to a desktop problem.
-Instead, you have to think about the mobile context, and take steps to ensure that your site is optimized in a way that addresses slow cell network connections, tiny processors, and impatient users.
+Instead, you have to think about the mobile context and take steps to ensure that your site is optimized in a way that addresses slow cell network connections, tiny processors, and impatient users.
 That means leveraging new techniques like sequencing, delay/lazy loading, and lossy image compression.